Accelerator 2011 Participants

 Matt Vesely – see 2021.

-Sue Brown is a writer, director and producer whose focus is on creating elevated genre films for a worldwide audience.
-She has produced two award-winning feature films, FAMILY DEMONS (2009) and INNER DEMON (2015), written and directed under the pseudonym, Ursula Dabrowsky.
-Both features have garnered accolades from film critics, won awards on the film festival circuit, screened at prestigious genre film festivals including London’s Frightfest and Spain’s Sitges International Film Festival and are currently being distributed worldwide by IFM Films and Terror Films respectively.
-Sue is currently in post-production on the thriller/horror feature film, THE DEVIL’S WORK and is in pre-production on the supernatural horror feature film, RUBY, RUBY.
+Sue Brown is a writer, director and producer focusing on elevated genre films.
+She has produced three feature films: FAMILY DEMONS (2009), INNER DEMON (2015), and THE DEVIL’S WORK (2024) written and directed under the pseudonym, Ursula Dabrowsky.
+All three features have screened at prestigious genre film festivals including London’s Frightfest and Spain’s Sitges International Film Festival and are currently being distributed worldwide by IFM Films and Terror Films respectively.
+Brown is co-producing supernatural horror film RUBY, RUBY with producer Antony Ginnane.